JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

 	at processing.mode.java.runner.Runner$2.run(Runner.java:688)
 ```

-Processing alternative to a stack overflow :(

-What do?

-Get rid of the recursive calls.
+What is this?
+I have no clue.
+When I did this the first time I got a stack overflow.
+However, I'm pretty sure that both could be solved by getting rid of the recursive calls.

 Lets look at another Wikipedia pseudo code.

 ```
 Flood-fill (node, target-color, replacement-color):